onera/paradigm/training/Python/01_Introduction/introduction.md

 </span>*

 Ask the other representatives of MPI ranks which tokens they have.
 By doing so, you will notice that the number identifing each token appears only once.
-This *unicity* turns out to be handy for parallel data sorting, a core tool for parallel algorithms.
+This **unicity** turns out to be handy for parallel [data sorting](https://en.wikipedia.org/wiki/Bucket_sort), a core tool for parallel algorithms.
+You might also have noticed that the tokens are sorted in **ascending order** over the MPI ranks.

 *<span style="color:olivedrab;">
 What do this numbers on your tokens represent?